Redesigning the Khan Academy mobile app

-What ensued was a wonderfully rich learning experience where I learned about Chinese apps and expectations, MOOCs, and pedagogy.
+What ensued was a fantastic introduction to Chinese apps and expectations, MOOCs, and pedagogy.
 If you'd like to skip to the end product, feel free to check out the following link:

 The first person I interviewed was Vicky (name tweaked for anonymity), who grew up in China before recently moving to NYC.
 I used her description of life back home as the basis of my target demographic.